cgreenhalgh/musiccodes/docs/fileformat.md

 - "{" m "-" n "}" for between m and n repetitions, inclusive.
 E.g. "C4{0-1}" is equilent to "C4?"

 Precedence of quantifiers is more than sequence or choice.
 E.g. "C4,D4+" is middle-C followed by at least one D4
+Note: for inexact matching only "?" (equivalently "{0-1}") is supported.

 The regular expression beginning/end markers ("^" and "$") are not used; the marker properties "atStart" and "atEnd" specify whether the pattern match must be at the start/end of the note group, respectively.